woukdo/xui-reverse-proxy/README.md

 ### Includes:

 1. Xray server configuration with 3X-UI:
-   - VLESS-TCP-XTLS-Vision и VLESS-TCP-REALITY (Steal oneself).
    - Connection of subscription and JSON subscription for automatic configuration updates.
+   - VLESS-gRPC-TLS
+   - VLESS-XHTTP-TLS
+   - VLESS-HTTPUpgrade-TLS
+   - VLESS-Websocket-TLS
+   - VLESS-TCP-REALITY
+   - VLESS-TCP-REALITY (Steal oneself)
+   - VLESS-TCP-XTLS-Vision
-2. Configuring NGINX reverse proxy on port 443.
+3. Configuring NGINX reverse proxy on port 443.
-3. providing security:
+4. Providing security:
    - Automatic system updates via unattended-upgrades.
-4. Configuring Cloudflare SSL certificates with automatic updates to secure connections.
+5. Configuring Cloudflare SSL certificates with automatic updates to secure connections.
-5. Configuring WARP to protect traffic.
+6. Configuring WARP to protect traffic.
-6. Enabling BBR - improving the performance of TCP connections.
+7. Enabling BBR - improving the performance of TCP connections.
-7. Configuring UFW (Uncomplicated Firewall) for access control.
+8. Configuring UFW (Uncomplicated Firewall) for access control.
-8. Configuring SSH, to provide the minimum required security.
+9. Configuring SSH, to provide the minimum required security.
-9. Disabling IPv6 to prevent possible vulnerabilities.
+10. Disabling IPv6 to prevent possible vulnerabilities.
-10. Encrypting DNS queries using systemd-resolved (DoT) or AdGuard Home (Dot, DoH).
+11. Encrypting DNS queries using systemd-resolved (DoT) or AdGuard Home (Dot, DoH).
-11. Selecting a random website from an array to add an extra layer of privacy and complexity for traffic analysis.
+12. Selecting a random website from an array to add an extra layer of privacy and complexity for traffic analysis.

 -----